rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 npm run build   # Try building the application
 ```

-Now that you helped them get the project running, it's time to explain what they need to observe in order to contribute.
+Now that you helped them get the project running, it's time to explain what they need to observe in order to contribute to the project.
 Public repositories usually go for a `CONTRIBUTE.md`, a file that is also integrated into [GitHubs Pull Request & Issue workflow](https://github.com/blog/1184-contributing-guidelines), but in private repositories, it usually suffices to explain the steps necessary for people to get their changes into the app.

 The most important questions to answer here are *"Can I break something?"* and if so, *"How can I check that I didn't break something"* and *"How do I unbreak the app?"*.

 Explain how to run the tests locally to verify changes.
 If you're using a branching model, explain that contributions on a branch can not break the application running on a server.
-If you're working with *Pull Requests*, explain how your CI/Netlify/etc will give the contributor meaningful feedback should they make a mistake.
+If you're working with *Pull Requests*, explaining how your CI/Netlify/etc integration works will give the contributor meaningful feedback should they make a mistake.

 ## ⚙️ Development